segranp/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ## ABout the Variables

-No changes made to downloaded datasets, thus
+No changes made to downloaded datasets, thus:
 1. x_train, y_train, x_test, y_test, subject_train and subject_test contain the data from the downloaded files
 2. x_data, y_data and subject_data merge the previous datasets for further analysis
 3. features contains the correct names for the x_data dataset, which are applied to the column names are stored in